denisecase/smart-sales-example/README.md

 Anytime we make working changes to code is a good time to git add-commit-push to GitHub.

-1. Stage your changes with git add.
+1. Stage changes with git add.
-2. Commit your changes with a useful message in quotes.
+2. Commit changes with a useful message in quotes.
-3. Push your work to GitHub.
+3. Push work to GitHub.

 ```shell
 git add .